 But the older bond continues to give 7%.
 The question is who would buy a bond that pays 7% when the market rate is 8%?
 So the market will tend to set the price down.
 In a fair market, there cannot have different interest rate paying bonds with the same maturity.
 Selling at same INR 100 price.

 So, the old bond price has to fall.
-It falls exactly equivalent to earning 7% on old bond as earning 8% on the new bond.
+It falls exactly equivalent to earning 7% on the old bond as earning 8% on the new bond.
 This we call mark to market risk in debt instruments.

 All debt mutual fund schemes also carry the mark to market risk.
 Debt mutual funds have to declare NAVs daily.
 NAVs reflects the value of the bonds it holds.

 Whenever interest rates move up, the older bonds lose value, and vice-versa.
 When you buy or sell a debt mutual fund you pay the NAV.
-This NAV in-fact reflects the market reality.
+This NAV in-fact reflects market reality.
 Consequently, you do not earn the interest income only.
 But also gain or lose from the change in the value of the bonds.

 Please note that the gain or loss may be higher or lower.
 This mainly depends on what structure the cash flows in the debt fund.
-The mutual fund industry measures this number as duration.
+The mutual fund industry measures this number as a duration.
 Remember that –